RAN3D/foglet-core/README.md

 npm install --save foglet-core
 ```

-The foglet library is distributed as a browserified bundle.
+The foglet library is distributed with its sources and a bundle for an in-browser usage.

 ## Buliding fog computing applications